parsabe/SCP/README.md

 This project provides a **modular, extensible, and research-oriented deep learning pipeline** for image classification, developed as part of the Scientific Computing Project (SCP).
 It is designed for experimentation, hyperparameter optimization, and architecture extensibility.

-The first implemented architecture is based on **VGG-16**, with clear separation of training, tuning, and evaluation components.
+The first implemented architecture is based on <a href="https://github.com/hounaar/SCP/tree/master/VGG-16">**VGG-16**</a>, with clear separation of training, tuning, and evaluation components.
 Additional architectures will be added in future updates.

 The pipeline offers: